Commands¶

 Prepare¶

-This command prepares all the input files required for an analysis.
+Prepare all the input files required for an analysis.

-Usage: bna prepare all [OPTIONS] COUNTRY CITY [STATE] [FIPS_CODE]
+bna prepare [OPTIONS] COUNTRY CITY [STATE] [FIPS_CODE]

 For US cities, the full name of the state as well as the city FIPS code are required:

-bna prepare all usa "santa rosa" "new mexico" 3570670
+bna prepare "united states" "santa rosa" "new mexico" 3570670

 For non US cities, only the name and the country are required:

-bna prepare all malta valletta
+bna prepare malta valletta

 However, specifying a region can speed up the process since it will reduce the